 A medical emergency can occur anywhere on campus.
 The reaction of the victim or those around him/her can ensure quick arrival of trained emergency personnel.
 What to do if someone is injured or becomes ill:

-- Stay calm. - Dial 4911 and explain the type of emergency, the location of the victim, and the condition of the victim.
+- Stay calm. - Dial 4911 (or 508-626-4911 from a cell phone) and explain the type of emergency, the location of the victim, and the condition of the victim.
 Let the dispatcher know of any safety hazards-chemical spill, fire, fumes, etc. Be sure to tell the dispatcher if the person is unconscious, not breathing, is bleeding profusely, or has chest pain.
-These all cause the dispatcher to summon an ambulance.

-- Do not hang up unless told to do so by the dispatcher. - Do not move the victim unless there is danger of further injury if he/she is not moved. - Do not give the victim anything to eat or drink.
+These all cause the dispatcher to summon an ambulance. - Do not hang up unless told to do so by the dispatcher. - Do not move the victim unless there is danger of further injury if he/she is not moved. - Do not give the victim anything to eat or drink.

 University Police officers are trained as Massachusetts First Responders.
-All officers receive annual re-certification in CPR and use of the department's Automatic External Defibrillators.
-University Police can provide access to ambulance service as well as transportation for community members, as appropriate, to the university's Health Center.
+All officers receive annual re-certification in First Aid and CPR and use of the department's Automatic External Defibrillators (AED).